palewire/first-visual-story/readthedocs/index.rst

     var L = require("leaflet");

-We'll also need to add a little hack so the file so that Leaflet's images will load.
+We'll also need to add a little hack to the file so that Leaflet's images will load.
 Don't ask.
 It's a long story.

 .. code-block:: javascript
     :emphasize-lines: 17